 I have 2 pieces of advice concerning alcohol: Firstly, do not take alcohol out in public.
 For example, if you are planning a day on the beach or a picnic in the park, don’t be tempted to take any booze with you.
 If you are caught in public with alcohol you will face some pretty serious repercussions.

-Secondly, if you have been at a boozy brunch or heading home after a big night out, always try to keep your composure in public, and try to seem as sober as possible.
-Dubai authorities have very little tolerance to drunk behavior.
+Secondly, if you have been at a boozy brunch or heading home after a big night out, always try to keep your composure in public, and try to seem as sober as possible (btw, being alcohol-free will dramatically change the way you travel).
+Dubai authorities have very little tolerance for drunk behavior.

 Otherwise, go out and enjoy all the fun spots that Dubai has to offer.